NickyOYip/Micro-Crowdfunding-Platform/README.md

     // Add other global state variables here
   });

-  /**
-   * @notice Updates the global state
-   * @param {Object} newData - New data to update the context with.
-   * @dev This function is used to update global data like account, network, etc.
-   */
   const updateData = (newData) => {
     setData((prevData) => ({ ...prevData, ...newData }));
   };

   return (
-    /**
-     * @title DataContext.Provider
-     * @notice Provides the global state and update function to the children components */
     <DataContext.Provider value={{ data, updateData }}>
       {children}
     </DataContext.Provider>